-Centre of Excellence Remote Viewing Diploma Course
+Centre of Excellence RV Diploma Course

-Major Ed Dames
+Major Ed Dames (U.S. Army, retd.)

-Many people will have first heard about remote viewing while watching a TV show or YouTube video that included an interview with or a reference to Major Ed Dames (U.S. Army, retd.).
-He is a retired, decorated military intelligence officer who was one of the original members of the US Army’s prototype remote viewing training program.
-He has trained several other remote viewers mentioned below.
+Many people will have first heard about RV while watching a TV show or YouTube video that included an interview with or a reference to Major Dames.
+He is a decorated military intelligence officer who was one of the original members of the US Army’s prototype remote viewing training program.
+He has trained several other practitioners mentioned below.